Racial Addiction

 Reorientation

-We have spent the first half of our lives acquiring the world’s knowledge, and we are going to be spending the second half of our lives applying it (e.g., Applied Recovery).
+We’ve spent the first half of our lives acquiring the world’s knowledge; we intend to spend the second half applying it (e.g., Applied Recovery).
 This work represents the start of a new era in recovery care, research, and philosophy.
-To understand why the topic of racial harmony is important to our understanding of addiction and dissociation, we can look to podcaster Dan Carlin.
+To understand why racial harmony is essential to our understanding of addiction and dissociation, we can turn to podcaster Dan Carlin for historical insight.

 Data

-Including doing 90-in-90, we suggest that people start doing their work by recognizing that addiction is not what they say it is.
-Lived experience tells us that data is informed by the dominant culture.
-Therefore, we are suggesting that people have their own experiences with the level of consciousness what we are honoring here.
-We have given chapters of McGoldrick (HERE) to clients when the topic of their heritage and cultural backgrounds come up.
-Over the years, people have identified it as helpful.
-We suggest that people do the same and engage with us online.
+Alongside practices like 90-in-90, we encourage people to begin their work by recognizing that addiction is not what mainstream science says it is.
+Lived experience shows us that data is often shaped by the dominant culture of the time.
+That is why we advocate for individuals to cultivate their own experiences with the level of consciousness we are honoring here.
+When conversations around culture and heritage arise, we’ve shared chapters from McGoldrick (HERE) with clients.
+Time and time again over the years, people have identified this material as helpful.
+We recommend others do the same– and we invite people to engage with us online.

 Discussion